Published on

 Unpredictable traffic

 The main challenge with scaling anything related to trading or markets is the unpredictability of the traffic.
-You cannot predict when Ethereum is going to drop 20% in one day, or when a DeFi protocol is going to get hacked.
-However, there are some predictable events, for example when Trump won the election.
+It’s impossible to know when Ethereum will drop 20% in a single day or when a DeFi protocol will get hacked.
+However, some events are predictable — for example, when Trump won the election:

 trump